Skip to Content

 But I was most impressed by the larger of the two amphitheaters.
 Built by the Greeks and enlarged by the Romans, it could seat 25,000 people and was important to Roman social and public life.

-the giant roman amphitheater in ephesus once held 25,000 people.
+The giant roman amphitheater in ephesus once held 25,000 people.

 I read that the acoustics are good enough for the people in the top rows to easily hear even soft voices on the stage below, but we didn’t get a chance to test this.